-Our architect, Mark Foley, has worked hard to develop a scheme that preserves the coherence of the School’s architectural and aesthetic appeal.
+Our architect and alumnus, Mark Foley, worked hard to develop a scheme that preserves the coherence of the School’s architectural and the aesthetic appeal.
 The exterior of this building has been sensitively finished with a combination of Cotswold stone, timber, glass and zinc enabling it to blend seamlessly with its surroundings.
 The design of the building echoes the features of other properties on the site, uniting the different architectural styles to create a cohesive scheme across the estate.

 The Veritas Building provides the School with:

 - three science prep rooms

 The two-storey building is designed around light-filled atria, reducing the need for extensive artificial lighting.
 The classrooms are large, bright spaces with generous windows offering glimpses of the world outside, combining the beauty of creation with state-of-the-art technology to provide the very best learning experience for pupils.
 Each room includes the features required in a modern school, integrating interactive white boards and the use of projectors as part of the infrastructure.

 The new laboratories are designed to the highest standards for schools, providing outstanding facilities for our young scientists as they learn about the world around them.

 Nick Seward, Headmaster, explains the choice of name and vision behind it: